-I am not advocating that Māori not have their children immunised (in the name of equity) but I am just trying to raise the idea that it is not clear that Māori are the primary beneficiaries of having higher rates of immunisation.
+I am just trying to raise the idea (in a responsible way) that it is not clear that Māori are the primary beneficiaries of having higher than non-Māori rates of immunisation.
 When the issue is cast (as it typically is) as one of access to medical treatment - I still have trouble understanding how Māori are supposed to be the primary beneficiaries.
 The issue is not one of immunising more Māori kids.
 The issue (especially with regards to empowerment) is one of more Māori being offered immunisations.
 This is the crucial last part of the World Health Organisation view that our Ministry of Health leaves out - the idea of empowering equity groups.
 For example, empowering Māori to make informed decisions about whether they want to participate in immunisation programs, or not.
 Statistics aren't being kept on how many people have made an informed consent decision about whether their child will be immunised or not, however.
 Rather, the statistic that is regarded to be relevant (in the name of equity) is one of actual rates of immunisation.
 The measure does not seem to be one of empowerment, in other words, the measurement appears to be one of compliance.
 And not so much for their own good, but more at their expense.
+To be fair to the Ministry of Health it is the World Health Organisation that requests information on rates of immunisation (rather than rates of informed consent decisions - either way).
+It is the job of the Ministry of Health to look after the interests of its people, however.

 Baum (2015, pg., 492) states that with respect to Australian Populations: 'The AIHW (2012) reported that here are only very small differences in rates of immunisation between advantaged and disadvantaged and Indigenous and non-Indigenous Australians'.
 Whether there are good reasons to believe the AIHW statistics, or not, Baum thought it was worth stating this.
-It seems especially worth trying to make this claim in a context whereby, for example 4From 2012 parents had to have their child vaccinated in order to receive family benefits payments (Baum, 2015, pg., 492).
-We are not told that from 2012 parents had to have their child vaccinated in order to attend x or y wealthy private school, on the other hand.
+It does seem to matter how the burden of immunisation is distributed.
+It seems strange that they found only small differences since they also say that 'From 2012 parents had to have their child vaccinated in order to receive family benefits payments (Baum, 2015, pg., 492) which seems like they, too, are targeting a certain group of people for higher rates of immunisation (probably, again, in the name of equity or accessibility or similar).
 We might well worry whether the poor and the Indigenous are being targeted to bear a disproportionate amount of the burden of the production of herd immunity.
-Especially if they are (for example) never likely to be the recipients of immuno-suppressant therapy (e.g., following cancer treatment, transplant, HIV medications) which would allow them to survive in an immunologically compromised state, and the like, where these people (and not the healthy wealthy) were (at least nominally) supposed to be the primary beneficiaries.
+Especially if they are (for example) never likely to be the recipients of immuno-suppressant therapy (e.g., following cancer treatment they will never have, transplant they will never have, HIV medications they will never have) which would allow them to survive in an immunologically compromised state, and the like, where these people (and not the healthy wealthy) were (at least nominally) supposed to be the primary beneficiaries.